Blepharoplasty (Eyelid Surgery)

 The average price ranges for eyelid surgery performed by Dr. Zeff are as follows:

 - Upper & Lower Eyelids: $6000 to $6800

 To get a more exact estimate for the cost of your eyelid surgery procedure, we recommend scheduling a consultation with Dr. Zeff.
 During this appointment, Dr. Zeff can develop a customized surgical plan and a cost quote can be calculated based on the details of the proposed procedure.
 If additional procedures or treatments are recommended, they can also be added into the estimate.
-After your appointment, our knowledgeable office team can answer any questions you may have about pricing, financing options, payment methods, insurance coverage, and scheduling your procedure.
+After your appointment, our knowledgeable office team can answer any questions you may have about pricing, financing options, payment methods, and scheduling your procedure.